 With the sponsorship fees of 90 euros per year, we support both the sponsor children and the school.
 The sponsor children receive all the necessary stationery each year, as well as a new school uniform and a birthday present.
 When the children have outgrown their school uniform, it is of course not simply thrown away, but rather passed onto younger siblings or other family members.

 Additionally, the fees pay for the salary of two assistant teachers.

 This is incredibly important and necessary, as the classes are excessively overcrowded, with a student to teacher ratio of more than 40 to 1.
 Particularly for the lower Grades, a regulated routine is impossible.
 Many children start school without any pre-schooling.
 Even holding a pencil or scissors is totally unfamiliar to them.
 Therefore we want to diffuse the situation in the overcrowded classrooms a bit, with an assistant teacher.
-For this, we chose two committed women (Arren and Marchal), also from Sir Lowry’s Pass Village, who thereby receive a regular income.
+For this, we chose Zoleka and Damian both from Sir Lowry’s Pass Village, who thereby receive a regular income.

 The rest of the money is used to help children who either are in desperate need of something themselves, or whose family is in need.

 Normally the teachers and the headmaster Charlton de Morney suggest the children.
 They have to prove themselves in the first year of their sponsorship, by regularly attending school, trying hard, and not attracting negative attention.